kmsec-uk/crxproxy-snoop/README.md

   "incognito": "true"
 }
 ```
-Disparate user agents across these `request` payloads suggest these are coming from many different clients (or one client that is randomising their user agent).
+Disparate user agents and urls across these `request` payloads suggest these are coming from many different clients (or one client that is randomising their user agent and doing lots of different kinds of browsing).
 One working theory is that this is backend infrastructure for a morally questionable proxy service.

 One consistency among all infected hosts are periodic requests from the C2 to visit api.ipgeolocation[.]io with a hardcoded, consistent API key across infected users.
 The API key is 04121b22f4244f55a04a496edcc8fd9a.
-It appears that this API key
+This API key is potentially owned by the threat actor.

 ## IOCs

 ```
 ext.hanaila[.]com
+wss://ext.hanaila[.]com/ws/
 https://https://api.ipgeolocation[.].io/ipgeo?apiKey=04121b22f4244f55a04a496edcc8fd9a&include=hostname,security,useragent&ip=<some_ip>
 ```